Modern Slavery Statement - Genome Research Limited (including the Wellcome Sanger Institute)

 3. Foster discussion of the scientific, medical and wider implications of genomes

-Our work is overseen by our Board of Directors which has ultimate responsibility for all that we do.
-An executive management team led by Professor Sir Mike Stratton is responsible for leading the organisation and implementing its scientific vision and strategy.
+Our work is overseen by our Board of Directors, which has ultimate responsibility for the organisation.
+TheSanger Leadership Team, led by Matt Hurles (Chief Executive and Institute Director), is responsible for leading the organisation and implementing its scientific vision and strategy.

 Our Policies and Procedures

-Our key policies and procedures which contribute to minimising the risk of modern slavery and human trafficking in our organisation and supply chain include:
+We maintain a range of policies and procedures that reflect our commitment to conducting all activities responsibly and to implementing effective systems and controls.
+The key policies and procedures that helpminimise the risk of modern slavery and human trafficking within our organisation and supply chain include:

-• Anti-fraud, Bribery and Corruption Policy – which reinforces our commitment to behaving honestly and with integrity and empowers our staff to report fraudulent and corrupt behaviour.
+• Anti-Fraud, Bribery and Corruption Policy – reinforces our commitment to honesty and integrity and enables staff to report any suspected fraudulent or corrupt

 Our Supply Chain

-We use suppliers to support the operations of our organisation.
-The key areas in which we engage suppliers are:
+We work with a range of suppliers to support the operations of our organisation.
+The key categories in which we engage suppliers include:

 Our Supply Chain Due Diligence

-This is a voluntary statement made pursuant to section 54 of the Modern Slavery Act 2015.
-It constitutes Genome Research Limited’s modern slavery and human trafficking statement for the financial year 1 October 2021 to 30 September 2022
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and constitutes Genome Research Limited’s modern slavery and human trafficking statement for the financial year 1 October 2024 to 30 September 2025.

 Download a PDF of the statement